Practical Hints for Living in Memphis

 Credit cards are good for building up a credit record.
 Beware, credit cards can also be your doom.
 You should always try to pay off the entire bill each month.
 If you don’t, you will start paying interest.
 NEVER give out your credit card number or bank account information to someone who calls you on the phone.
 Such people will take your number and charge things to your account.
 If this happens, call your credit card company immediately.

 A lease is what you sign when you rent an apartment or a house.
 It is a binding contract and is very hard to cancel.
 If you sign a 1-year lease, you are responsible for paying the rent for one year.
 Always be sure to read the entire contract before signing your name.
 If you are not comfortable with or don’t understand the wording of the contract, have someone else read the contract with you.
 You should always read and understand any contract before you sign.
 You will also have to pay a deposit that will be returned when the lease runs out.

 Sales tax in Tennessee is presently 9.25% of your purchase.
 Anything you buy will have sales tax added when you make the purchase.
-For instance, if you buy something priced $1.00, you actually pay $1.09 at the cash register.

 "Dutch Treat" means that each person pays for him- or herself when going out to dinner, movies, clubs, etc. with friends.
 It is wise to be prepared to pay for your own meal whenever you go out.

 Coupons can be used to get price reductions on certain goods.
 For example, you might have a coupon which gives a $1.00 discount on a box of instant coffee.
 Coupons can be obtained in various places, including the local Sunday newspaper, The Commercial Appeal.

 Receipts.
 Whenever you buy clothes, books, or other expensive items or whenever you pay any fees or bills, always keep your receipt.
 If you want to return items for a refund, you must have the receipt.